joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits_in_particular_good_habits_i.e._virtues/of_moral_virtue_in_relation_to_the_passions/prologue.md

 (3) Whether sorrow is compatible with moral virtue?
 (4) Whether every moral virtue is about a passion?
 (5) Whether there can be moral virtue without passion?

-* Whether Moral Virtue Is A Passion?
-* Whether There Can Be Moral Virtue With Passion?
-* Whether Sorrow Is Compatible With Moral Virtue?
-* Whether All The Moral Virtues Are About The Passions?
-* Whether There Can Be Moral Virtue Without Passion?